cecez/estudos-plano-de-estudos-java/006-alura-java-polimorfismo-heranca-e-interface/readme.md

 - Method overloading does not care about visibility and return type, just the method parameters (quantity, types).
-- Inheritance benefits: polymorphism, code reuse.
+- Inheritance benefits: polymorphism AND code reuse.
+(Avoid use when only one benefit is needed)
+- Interface benefits: polymorphism.
+- Composition benefits: code reuse.